 The last version of pre-Shoes This High group The Amps featured Invercargill-born George Henderson, previously of Smack Attack, on Farfisa organ.
 He is quoted as saying: “One prophetic day, Richard and me sold some drugs to a guy called Kevin Hawkins, and learned that he had this band with a fluctuating lineup and that he needed another musician, and I had a Farfisa keyboard.”
 Henderson went on to form The Puddle in Dunedin.

 Hawkins formed Fishschool after Shoes This High, then performed solo as Screamin’ K Hawkins (his version of Henderson’s ‘Song With No Future’ can be heard on The Last Rumba, Flying Nun, 1983).
-He died from a drug overdose in 1989.
+He died, from choking on food, in 1989.

 Brent Hayward from Shoes This High went on to assume a number of artistic personas over the years, including Smelly Feet, Kiwi Animal, The Reverend Stinkfinger, and Fats White, his current moniker.
 He is also an acclaimed maker of experimental films, a painter, and a professional provocateur.